shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

 * Metamask extension added to the browser, which you can add from [here](https://metamask.io/download.html)
 * `express`, `dotenv` and `@truffle/hdwallet-provider` \(instructions to install these will be added later\)

-## Create truffle directory and install dependencies
+# Create truffle directory and install dependencies

-Open a new terminal so that we can create a `advanced-evoting` directory and install the package dependencies.
+Open a new terminal so that we can create an `advanced-evoting` directory and install the package dependencies.

 First, navigate to the directory within which you intend to create your `advanced-evoting` working directory: